 ILINet providers report the number of outpatient visits and the number of patient visits for ILI by age group (0-4 years, 5-24 years, 25-49 years, 50-64 years, and 65+ years) each week throughout the year.
 These data are submitted weekly via the internet or fax to a central database to CDC.
 Most providers report that it takes less than 30 minutes a week to compile and report their data.
 In addition, sentinel providers can submit nasal, throat, or nasopharyngeal specimens from patients with ILI symptoms to the Hawaii Department of Health (HDOH) free of charge.
-HDOH, in partnership with the State Laboratories Division (SLD), performs free RT-PCR influenza A/B testing and typing.
+HDOH, in partnership with the State Laboratories Division (SLD), performs free RT-PCR influenza A/B testing, viral and subtyping, and SARS-Cov-2/Influenza multiplex testing.
 Results are available for providers to view electronically through a web portal.

 Who can be an ILINet Provider?

 Clinical providers including physicians (MD/DO/NP), nurse practitioners, advanced practice nurses, registered nurses, and licensed practical nurses in most clinical practice settings are eligible.
 We are especially interested in enrolling providers in family practice, internal medicine, pediatrics, emergency medicine, university health centers, and urgent care settings.
 Sentinel providers must be practicing and be able to see patients for influenza-like illness.